juliebisharyan/data-journalism/README.md

 3. **CAASPP Test Results for SSFUSD and SUHSD**

-This data was obtained from the California Department of Education.
+This data was obtained from Ed Data.
 I focused on these two districts to see if there would be a significant difference between a district with more money.

 4. **Per-Pupil Funding Levels in the U.S.**